jmesparre/jm/memory-bank/progress.md

 ## Current Status

 The project is actively under development.
 Significant progress has been made on setting up the core structure, adding new service and blog pages, and integrating new components.
 The memory bank has been thoroughly updated to reflect these changes.
 The mobile scroll navigation issue has been addressed with multiple refinements.
-The contact form frontend is ready, and the backend API route for Brevo has been successfully implemented using a direct `fetch` request.
+The contact form frontend is ready, and the backend API route for Brevo has been successfully implemented using a direct `fetch` request, with the sender validation issue now resolved.

 ## Known Issues

 - The content for all website sections (including services, portfolio items, and blog posts) is still placeholder and needs to be created.
 - Specific design details and visual prototypes are pending.
 - The choice of backend technology for the contact form and the headless CMS for the blog are pending decisions.
+- **Production Issue (Resolved):** The Brevo API key was not configured in the Vercel production environment, but this has been addressed by guiding the user to configure it directly in Vercel's project settings.
+- **Email Delivery Issue (Resolved):** Emails were not being received due to an unverified sender email (`artesanluis8@gmail.com`).
+This has been resolved by modifying the API route to use a fixed, verified sender (`jmesparre@gmail.com`) and including the user's email in the message body.

 ## Evolution of Decisions